 The minimum permissible ratio of the yield point of the selected material of the bolt and the maximum reduced stress in the bolt core.
 The lower limit of safety at the yield point with connection bolts is usually selected with regards to the type of loading, importance of the connection, quality of production, operational conditions and accuracy of calculation, in a range from 1.5 to 3.
 The lower values are selected for connections exposed to a static loading, the upper values are selected for connections exposed to a variable loading.
 With important connections, connections exposed to shocks, connections working in a corrosive environment or at high operational temperatures, there are usually selected even higher values of safety (3 ...
 6).
 General procedures of setting the safety coefficient can be found in the document "Coefficients of safety".

-The size of the coefficient of friction in threads depends on the material, roughness, surface treatment and angle of slope of the thread sides.
-Orientation values of the coefficient of friction for a sharp thread are given in the table.
-The coefficient of friction is usually lower with flat threads.
+The size of the coefficient of friction in threads depends on the material, roughness, surface treatment and thread angle.
+The coefficient of friction is lower with flat threads.
+Coefficient of friction for a sharp thread:

 Non-lubricated thread (without any special lubrication, however, not degreased)

-| Outer steel thread |
+Outer steel thread |

 Inner thread |